-Bridging the Digital Divide When Students Go Home
+Bridging the Digital Divide When Students Learn From Home

 Across the country, schools are investing in technology access and usage in the classroom setting, and most teachers say they’re seeing the benefits.
 According to the fifth annual Educator Confidence Report from Houghton Mifflin Harcourt and YouGov, 82% of teachers agree edtech is enabling them to strengthen their teaching in new ways, which is why almost three quarters say they use it every day.

-But that access doesn’t always follow kids home at the end of the day.
+But that access doesn’t always follow kids home.
 While some students are zipping through homework on their state-of-the-art laptops with 1GB Internet, others are vying for use of their family’s single mobile phone and limited data plan.

 One survey of high school students who took the ACT found that around 14% had access to only one digital device at home, and in more than half the cases that device was a smart phone.
 Unfortunately, the numbers of single-device households are much higher for American Indian/Alaskan Native (26%), black (22%), and Hispanic/Latino students (19%).
 Rural students also tend to lack adequate device access, in addition to lacking high-speed Internet (24%).